jonimoreira/specs/2_5_0/docs/source/rm.rst

         for non-haemolysed blood {neg, trace, moderate};
         for haemolysed blood {neg, trace, small, moderate, large}.

-        Elements value and symbol MUST have exactly the same number of enumerations.
+        Elements ordinal and symbol MUST have exactly the same number of enumerations.

 DvQuantifiedType
 ----------------